jetperch/pyjoulescope_ui/README.md

 <img src="docs/multimeter.png" width="509" />

-And here is the Oscilloscope waveform view on Windows 11:
+And here is the Oscilloscope view on Windows 11:

 ![Oscilloscope View](docs/oscilloscope.png)